awsdocs/amazon-rds-user-guide/doc_source/oracle-read-replicas.md

 ## Troubleshooting Oracle replicas<a name="oracle-read-replicas.troubleshooting"></a>

-This section describes possible replication problems and suggests solutions\.
+This section describes possible replication problems and solutions\.

 ### Replication lag<a name="oracle-read-replicas.troubleshooting.lag"></a>